Loose Engel structures: -principle for loose Engel families

 such that $\SY(k) \subset \SD_s(k)$ is transverse to the formal kernel $\SW_s(k)$, and \begin{itemize} \item[-] for each $i\in I$, $\SD_1|_{B_i}$ is a $\D^{\dim(K)}$--family of $N$--convex shells with respect to $\SY$, \item[-] $\SD_1(k)$ is Engel in $p \in M$ if $(p,k)\in (M\times K)\setminus \bigcup_{i\in I} B_i$. \end{itemize} \end{proposition}

-We will prove Proposition \ref{prop:reduction} by using the following auxiliary lemma: \begin{lemma} Let $M$ be a smooth $4$-manifold, $K$ a compact CW--complex, and $N$ a positive integer.
+We will prove Proposition \ref{prop:reduction} by using the following auxiliary Lemma: \begin{lemma} Let $M$ be a smooth $4$-manifold, $K$ a compact CW--complex.
 Consider a family of formal Engel structures $\SD_0: K \longrightarrow \FEngel(M)$ and line fields $\SY(k) \subset \SD_0(k)$ transverse to the formal kernel $\SW_0(k)$.

 Then, there is a homotopy